scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ## Overview

+SCION is a path-aware internetworking routing architecture as described in [RFC9217].
+It allows endpoints and applications to select paths across the network to use for traffic, based on trustworthy path properties.
+SCION is an inter-domain network architecture and is not concerned with intra-domain forwarding.

+To achieve scalability and trust, SCION organizes existing ASes into groups of independent routing planes called *Isolation Domains (ISDs)*.
+All ASes in an ISD agree on a set of trust roots called the *Trust Root Configuration (TRC)* which is a collection of signed root certificates in X.509 v3 format [RFC5280].
+The ISD is governed by a set of *core ASes* which typically manage the trust roots and provide connectivity to other ISDs.
+This is the basis of the public key infrastructure upon which the SCION control plane is reliant for the authentication of messages that is used for the SCION control plane [I-D.dekater-scion-pki].

+The SCION control plane [I-D.dekater-scion-controlplane] is responsible for discovering inter-domain paths between ASes.
+The core ASes use Path-segment Construction Beacons (PCBs) to explore intra-ISD paths, or to explore paths across different ISDs.

 The SCION data plane forwards inter-domain packets between ASes.
 SCION routers are normally deployed at the edge of an AS, and peer with neighbor SCION routers.
 Inter-domain forwarding is based on end-to-end path information contained in the packet header.
 This path information consists of a sequence of hop fields (HFs).
 Each hop field corresponds to an AS on the path, and it includes an ingress- as well as an egress interface ID, which univocally identify the ingress and egress interfaces within the AS.
 The information is authenticated with a Message Authentication Code (MAC) to prevent forgery.

 This concept allows SCION routers to forward packets to a neighbor AS without inspecting the destination address and also without consulting an inter-domain forwarding table.
 Intra-domain forwarding and routing are based on existing mechanisms (e.g., IP).
 A SCION border router reuses existing intra-domain infrastructure to communicate to other SCION routers or SCION endpoints within its AS.
 The last SCION router at the destination AS therefore uses the destination address to forward the packet to the appropriate local endpoint.